Virtually everyone’s looking to lose some fat, build lean muscle or both.

 Perhaps the lack of cravings and appetite stems from the inability to hold food down.

-Even among users that get the dose right, these side effects are the norm.
+Even among users who get the dose right, these side effects are the norm.

 Biomarker concerns